 - Avoid getting Aldara in your eyes, mouth, and nose, or on your lips.
-Do not place the cream in your rectum, vagina, or uretha.
+Do not place the cream in your rectum, vagina, or urethra.
 If it does get into any of these areas, wash with water.

 - Do not use Aldara on sunburned, windburned, dry, chapped, irritated, or broken skin.

 - Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds).
 Aldara can make your skin more sensitive to sunlight and sunburn.
-Use a sunscreen (minimum SPF 15) and wear protective clothing if you must be out in the sun.
+Use sunscreen (minimum SPF 15) and wear protective clothing if you must be out in the sun.